 Friday: Take a walk in the a.m. and kick a soccer ball around in the p.m.

-Everything may not go as planned, but do the best you can to keep physical activity a top priority each day and you’ll be giving your kids a better chance to reach their 60 minute goal.
+Everything may not go as planned but do the best you can to keep physical activity a top priority each day.
+You’ll be giving your kids a better chance to reach their 60-minute goal!

 Set Limits

 Limit your children’s (and the whole family’s) screen time.
-The number of minutes is up to you, but the American Academy of Pediatrics recommends a limit of 1-2 hours each day.
-This includes all types of screens including TV, movies, phones, tablets, computers, etc. Kids who are in front of screens more than 2 hours a day have a higher risk of being overweight and may have irregular sleep patterns.
+The number of minutes is up to you, but the American Academy of Pediatrics recommends a limit of 1-2 hours daily.
+This includes all types of screens, including TV, movies, phones, tablets, computers, etc. Kids who are in front of screens more than 2 hours a day have a higher risk of being overweight and may have irregular sleep patterns.

-Keeping TV, phones, tablets, and computers out of your children’s rooms is a big help.
-Those who have them in their room spend an extra 90 minutes glued to them than children without.
+Keeping TV, phones, tablets, and computers out of your child’s room is a big help.
+Those with them in their room spend an extra 90 minutes watching them than children without.

-When children are watching TV, set a rule that there is no sitting during commercials.
+When children watch TV, set a rule that there is no sitting during commercials.
 It helps to break up their screen time and limit the consecutive minutes seated.
+Try throwing some quick exercise bursts!

 Have Fun!

 Keeping your activities fun is a great way to ensure your children will be active now as well as in the future.
 You want them to associate activity with enjoyment.
-Getting their input is important, but also exposing them to a variety of activities allows them to get a little taste of everything and find which ones they enjoy the most.
+Getting their input is important, but also be sure to expose them to a variety of activities.
+This allows them to get a little taste of everything and find which ones they enjoy the most.
 Here is a list of some fun ways to be active:

 - Play volleyball with a beach ball or volleyball in the backyard or park.